cwpearson/stencil/README.md

 A C++-style class representing a shared CUDA stream.
 The underlying stream is released when the reference count drops to zero.
+Each stream can be explicitly associated with a device.

 ### GPU Distance Matrix